 - Mass Effect: Humanity is not ready for a human Spectre, or a seat on the Citadel Council.
 By the end of the game, they have both.

-- Well, to be fair, when the Council tried to uplift the krogan before they were ready, they subsequently went on a galactic conquest, so they have their reasons.
+- When the Council tried to uplift the krogan before they were ready, they subsequently went on a galactic conquest, so they have their reasons.
 In the second game, Mordin argues that this trope is what should have happened with the krogan, allowing them to evolve culturally and technologically on their own instead of being shaped into a weapon and pointed at the rachni.
 "Like giving nuclear weapons to caveman."

 - Rather early on in Phantasy Star IV, Rune tells Chaz that at this "stage of the game" he's not ready to take on the Big Bad.
 Chaz, who was as yet unaware that he's being swept up into things bigger than he can grasp, is nonplussed by the statement.

-- Mark Oshiro, completely spoiler-free, is not prepared as his fans constantly remind him.
+- Mark Does Stuff: Mark Oshiro, completely spoiler-free, is not prepared as his fans constantly remind him.
 He wasn't prepared for the Twilight books, but there it took on a more somber tone.
 And he certainly hasn't been prepared for any of the other stuff he's been reviewing.

 - The Star Wars example between Luke and Yoda was parodied in Family Guy Presents: Laugh It Up, Fuzzball.

 Yoda/Carl: Y-You're not done with all your Force stuff, a-and besides, you can't fight Vader.
 Only an experienced Jedi could fight Vader.Luke/Chris: Well, why don't you go?Yoda/Carl: Yeah, you're probably ready to fight Vader.